-The LABOR BURDEN for a construction business is the total of all the indirect labor costs expressed as a percentage of the direct labor costs.
+The labor burden is the total of all the indirect labor costs expressed as a percentage of the direct labor costs:

 In other words, for every dollar you pay an employee you will also have to pay a certain amount to employ that person.

-Locating and calculating all the indirect costs in your construction business is the most difficult part of determining your LABOR BURDEN, but it is a necessary chore to realize the margins required to make your numbers work.
+Locating and calculating all the indirect costs in your construction business is the most difficult part of determining your labor burden, but it’s a necessary chore if you want to hit the profit margins required to keep your business going.

-Let’s assume that we have identified the indirect costs for our company, and are going to develop the LABOR BURDEN factor for an employee named Tim.
+If you have trouble running all of these costs down, you might contact your CPA or tax professional for help.
+But let’s assume that you have identified the indirect costs for your company, and are going to develop the labor burden for an employee named Tim.

 Tim is paid $20/hr.

-Tim is a full-time employee and is employed to work 40 hours per week for the entire year.
+Tim is a full-time employee who works 40 hours per week for the entire year:

 Tim’s compensation is:

-1. Determine the cost for which Tim is paid but does not work:
+1. Determine the time for which Tim is paid but does not work:

-– 6 Holidays (New Year’s Day, Memorial Day, July 4th, Labor Day, Thanksgiving Day, Christmas)
+- 6 holidays (New Year’s Day, Memorial Day, July 4, Labor Day, Thanksgiving, Christmas).

 2. Calculate Tim’s available working hours:

-Let’s assume that of the TOTAL AVAILABLE WORKING HOURS calculated above, Tim spends 2 hours per week on these General or Administrative tasks.
+Let’s assume that of the total available working hours calculated above, Tim spends 2 hours per week on these tasks.

-4. Divide the TOTAL AVAILABLE WORKING HOURS by 40 HRS/WK to determine the number of effective weeks Tim is available to work.
+4. Divide the total available working hours by 40 hr/wk to determine the number of effective weeks Tim is available to work.

-If we were to stop here, then we could determine a LABOR BURDEN factor based on the TOTAL PRODUCTION HOURS versus the TOTAL WORKING HOURS.
+If we were to stop here, then we could determine a labor burden based on the total production hours versus the total working hours.

 But Tim is only producing work for 1878 hours in a given year.

-If we divide Tim’s TOTAL WORKING HOURS by his TOTAL PRODUCTION HOURS, then we get the LABOR BURDEN factor we need to apply to his pay rate to determine the ACTUAL LABOR COSTS (including this LABOR BURDEN).
+If we divide Tim’s total working hours by his total production hours we get the labor burden factor we need to apply to his pay rate to determine the actual labor costs (including this labor burden).

 2080 / 1878 = 1.11

-Tim’s Labor Cost Rate per hour is approximately 11% more than his wage or:
+Tim’s labor cost rate per hour is approximately 11% more than his wage:

 But we can’t stop here.
 There are more costs to employing Tim that we must include.

-Listed below are some* of the indirect costs that should be included in any LABOR BURDEN calculation.
+Listed below are some of the indirect costs that should be included in any labor burden calculation.
+Keep in mind that this is by no means a comprehensive list.
+You also might include retirement benefits, use of a company vehicle, mobile devices, etc.